maurymarkowitz/RetroBASIC/docs/RetroBASIC reference manual.md

 #### Variations:

-Although the question-mark prompt is *almost* universal, Tiny BASIC uses a colon, `:` and TSC Extended BASIC uses a bang, `!`.
+Although the question-mark prompt is *almost* universal, Tiny BASIC uses a colon, `:` while PRIME and TSC Extended BASIC uses a bang, `!`.

 Some dialects allow the question-mark (etc.) to be suppressed, but there is no standard for this feature.
 The most common variation is the one used in QBASIC and GW-BASIC, which prints the question mark if the prompt separator is a comma, but not if it is a semi-colon.
 Unfortunately, many dialects demand one or the other separator so this cannot be cleanly supported.
 RetroBASIC uses comma and semicolon to space out the prompts like a `PRINT` statement.

-IBM 5100 BASIC requires the user to type single quotes around string entries made by the user, but this is not needed in RetroBASIC.
+IBM 5100 BASIC requires the user to type single quotes around string entries made by the user, but this is not needed in most dialects, including RetroBASIC.

 North Star and Digital Group BASIC have the `INPUT1` variation, which suppresses the <return> at the end of the user's entry, similar to a `PRINT` ending in a semicolon.
 This happens even if the user types a <return>, in which case it is stripped off.
 This allows the next `PRINT` to be placed on the same line in the console, to allow you to prompt for multiple inputs on a single line. `INPUT1` is not supported in RetroBASIC, but the same result can be achieved using multiple prompt strings between the variables.